nnam/SplunkModularInputsPythonFramework/implementations/opendns/appServer/static/README.md

-## Splunk XXX Modular Input vXX
+## Splunk OpenDNS Modular Input v0.0.1

 ## Overview

-This is a Splunk modular input add-on for XXX.
+This is a Splunk modular input add-on for OpenDNS.

 ## Dependencies